Taxel/PlexTraktSync/README.md

   --help                  Show this message and exit.
 ```

-## Sync settings

-To disable parts of the functionality of this software, look no further than
-`config.json`.
-Here, in the sync section, you can disable the following things
-by setting them from `true` to `false` in a text editor:

-At first run, the script will create `config.json` based on `config.default.json`.
-If you want to customize settings before first run (ex. you don't want full
-sync) you can copy and edit `config.json` before launching the script.

- - Downloading liked lists from Trakt and adding them to Plex
- - Downloading your watchlist from Trakt and adding it to Plex
- - Syncing the watched status between Plex and Trakt
- - Syncing the collected status between Plex and Trakt

-## The unmatched command
+### Unmatched
 You can use `unmatched` command to scan your library and display unmatched movies.
 Support for unmatched shows is not yet implemented.

-## The watch command
+`python3 -m plex_trakt_sync unmatched`

+### Watch
-You can use `watch` command to listen to events from Plex Media Server
+You can use the `watch` command to listen to events from Plex Media Server
 and scrobble plays.

+`python3 -m plex_trakt_sync watch`

 > What is scrobbling?
 >